 Once you’ve shot your stop motion video, it’s time to put it all together!
 In this section, we’ll show you how to put it all together using Animoto.
 Animoto’s got everything you need to create marketing videos of all types, including stop motion capabilities using the Photo Burst feature.

 If you’re not an Animoto customer yet, sign up for a free account to get started.
-Login and click CREATE to start a new video.
-Choose START FROM SCRATCH and select a video style.
-If you plan to include text in your video, the video style will determine how that text is displayed and animates on screen.
+Log in and click Create to start a new video.
+Choose Start from Scratch, and you’ll be prompted to select a theme and an aspect ratio.

-Once you’re in, click on ADD A BLOCK to add a Photo Burst block to your project.
-Animoto videos are built by mixing and matching blocks and the Photo Burst block allows you to add a quick sequence of up to 15 images to your video.
+Next, click on the small plus sign icon at the bottom of your workspace.
+This will open up the Add a Block window.
+Click Burst on the left-hand side of the window.
+Animoto videos are built by mixing and matching blocks.
+The Burst block allows you to add a quick sequence of up to 15 images to your video.

 Next, upload the photos that you shot for your stop motion animation and drag and drop them into the Photo Burst block.
 Make sure you’re adding them in sequential order, from first to last.